peterhurford/peterhurford.github.io/_posts/2014-08-23-one-struggle-one-fight.markdown

 - Advocacy
 ---

 _What follows is the transcript of a presentation by Norm Phelps, a founding member of the Society of Ethical and Religious Vegetarians, at a [Compassionate Action for Animals](http://www.exploreveg.org/) conference.
 The transcript was originally hosted on [Their Lives, Our Voices](http://2014.tlov.org/), but for some unknown reason was taken down.
 I liked the aritcle and wanted to reprint it here.
-I do not have permission to reprint it, and will comply with any takedown request._
+Note that I do not necessarially agree with the entire article.
+Also note that I do not have formal permission to reprint this, and will comply with any takedown request._

 Good afternoon.
 I want to start by thanking the folks at Compassionate Action for Animals for putting this conference together and for giving me the opportunity to participate.
 It’s a great conference, and I hope you’re all enjoying it as much as I am.